Fayerieeeee/FayeriesManualArchipelagoCollection/README.md

-# FayeriesManualArchipelagoCollection
+# Fayerie's Manual Archipelago Collection
-A collection of
+A collection of Manual APs created by me!